archcoding-books/papers/storage/haystack/haystack.md

 Facebook uses a CDN to serve popular images and leverages Haystack to respond to photo requests in the long tail efficiently.
-When a web site has an I/O bot- tleneck serving static content the traditional solution is to use a CDN.
-The CDN shoulders enough of the bur- den so that the storage system can process the remaining tail.
+When a web site has an I/O bottleneck serving static content the traditional solution is to use a CDN.
+The CDN shoulders enough of the burden so that the storage system can process the remaining tail.
 At Facebook a CDN would have to cache an unreasonably large amount of the static content in order for traditional (and inexpensive) storage approaches not to be I/O bound.

-Understanding that in the near future CDNs would not fully solve our problems, we designed Haystack to ad- dress the critical bottleneck in our NFS-based approach: disk operations.
-We accept that requests for less popu- lar photos may require disk operations, but aim to limit the number of such operations to only the ones neces- sary for reading actual photo data.
+Understanding that in the near future CDNs would not fully solve our problems, we designed Haystack to address the critical bottleneck in our NFS-based approach: disk operations.
+We accept that requests for less popular photos may require disk operations, but aim to limit the number of such operations to only the ones necessary for reading actual photo data.
 Haystack achieves this goal by dramatically reducing the memory used for filesystem metadata, thereby making it practical to keep all this metadata in main memory.